Instability of the charged massive scalar field on the Kerr-Newman black hole spacetime

+We will use some properties of the confluent Heun functions and then obtains their polynomial expressions which describes the radial wave eigenfunctions related to the scalar quasibound states in the background under consideration.

-These equations are consistent if and only if the parameter $\sigma_{0}$ (see Eq.~(\ref{eq:confluent_Heun})) is chosen properly, which means that is calculated via a polynomial equation of degree $n+1$, namely, $c_{n+1}=0$.
-We will use for these eigenvalues the notation $\sigma_{0(n;N)}$, where $N$ runs from $0$ to $n$.
-In this case, the corresponding confluent Heun polynomials will be denoted as $\mbox{HCp}_{n;N}(x)$.
+To do this, it is worth noticing that the two polynomial conditions, given by Eqs.~(\ref{eq:delta-condition}) and (\ref{eq:Delta-condition}), are consistent if and only if the parameter $\xi$, given by Eq.~(\ref{eq:sigma0_confluent_Heun}), is chosen properly, which means that is calculated via a polynomial equation of degree $N+1$, namely, $c_{N+1}=0$, where the coefficients $c_{n}$ are given by Eq.~(\ref{eq:cn}).
+Thus, since we will have $s(=1,2,\ldots,N+1)$ solutions for $\xi$, we can use the notation $\xi_{mN;s}$ for these eigenvalues.
+In our case, the corresponding confluent Heun polynomials will be denoted as $\mbox{HeunCp}_{mN;s}(x)$.
+As a consequence, we will fix the values of the separation constant $\lambda$ according to each value of the overtone number $N$ and resonant frequency $\omega_{mN}^{(j)}$, so that we will use the notation $\lambda_{mN;s}^{(j)}$ for these eigenvalues.

-Let us obtain the explicit form of the first two confluent Heun polynomials as follows.
-For $n=0$, we have
+Let us obtain the explicit form of the first two confluent Heun polynomials, as follows.
+For $N=0$, we have

-The eigenvalues $\sigma_{0(0;N)}$ must obey
+The eigenvalues $\xi_{m0;s}$ must obey

 which implies